sematext/sematext-operator/README.md

 The Sematext Operator for Kubernetes provides an easy way to deploy Sematext Agent.

-Sematext Agent collects metrics about hosts (CPU, memory, disk, network, processes, etc.), containers (Docker, Podman, containerd, etc.) and orchestrator platforms, and ships that to [Sematext Cloud](https://sematext.com/cloud).
+Sematext Agent collects metrics about hosts (CPU, memory, disk, network, processes, etc.), containers (Docker, Podman, containerd, cri-o and rkt) and orchestrator platforms, and ships that to [Sematext Cloud](https://sematext.com/cloud).
 Sematext Cloud is available in the US and EU regions.

 It installs the Sematext Agent to all nodes in your cluster via a `DaemonSet` resource.